Travel Guide Middle East

 © All Rights Reserved moonboots

-The Middle East is not a continent, but rather a region spanning across south-western Asia, southeastern Europe and north-eastern Africa.
-This part of the world is often in the news, most notably due to the recent war in Iraq and other civil unrest in countries like Israel, Lebanon and Yemen.
+The Middle East is not a continent, but rather a region spanning across western Asia.
+Sometimes parts of northeastern Africa (like Egypt, Libya and Sudan) are included This part of the world is often in the news, most notably due to the war in Iraq and other civil unrest in countries like Israel, Lebanon, Yemen and more recently Syria.

 Despite the bad publicity, the Middle East has a lot to offer to travellers – historically and culturally.
-The Pyramids of Giza, Palmyra in Syria, Petra in Jordan and Persepolis in Iran are reminders of the region's glorious past.
+Palmyra in Syria, Petra in Jordan and Persepolis in Iran are reminders of the region's glorious past.
 The largest sandsea in the world, the Rub' al Khali, literally the Empty Quarter in English, can be found here in the Middle East.
-In fact, large parts are dry deserts but still many people manage to live here, mainly along major rivers like the Nile and Tigris.
+In fact, large parts are dry deserts but still many people manage to live here, mainly along major rivers like the Tigris.

 Travelling in this region is pleasantly easy.
 However, the differences in travelling costs between the cheaper countries like Iran and Syria and the more developed places like Oman and Dubai can be huge.
 Spend some time in this part of the world and enjoy the sights and experiences it has to offer.